-The standard for measuring headphone sensitivity, like frequency response, is to first attach the headphones to a dummy head.
+The standard for measuring headphone sensitivity, like frequency response, is first to attach the headphones to a dummy head.
 This dummy head has built-in microphones.

 Next, the manufacturer applies a sine wave signal (typically at 1 kHz) with 1 milliwatt of power to the headphones.
-This audio signal is converted to sound by the headphones and the sound pressure level produced is measured at the driver (with the dummy head microphones).
+This audio signal is converted to sound by the headphones, and the sound pressure level produced is measured at the driver (with the dummy head microphones).

 Sensitivity is then stated as the measured sound pressure level (in dB SPL) produced by the headphones with 1 mW of input.
 Spec sheets may refer to this as “dB/mW” or simply as dB.

 Alternatively, as discussed, some manufacturers will measure their headphones’ sensitivity ratings with a voltage rather than power.
 In this case, the same procedure is followed but with a 1-volt sine wave audio signal (again, typically at 1 kHz).